 A colonoscopy is an evaluation of the colon and rectum that is performed endoscopically.

 This screening test is typically recommended for adults 45 and older, every 10 years if results continue to be normal, which are new guidelines from the American Cancer Society.
 A colonoscopy may also be performed on people with symptoms of change in bowel habits, rectal bleeding, diarrhea or constipation and abdominal pain.
 Polyps that are identified can often be removed endoscopically, but if they are not amenable to endoscopic removals, they may require a surgical resection.
 Often, benign polyps can be removed with laparoscopic surgery or robotic surgery.
 Minimally invasive techniques utilizing the laparoscope allow for the colon to be removed and brought out through a small incision.
+These minimally invasive surgical techniques decrease hospital stays and decrease the duration of recovery.

 What Are the Different Types of Colon & Rectal Surgery?

-- Rectal cancers and polyps require treatment that is tailored to the extent of disease present.
+Rectal cancers and polyps require treatment that is tailored to the extent of disease present.
 Benign polyps and early cancers can often be removed transanally.
-When advanced cancers are identified, sphincter-preserving methods can often be utilized to preserve the patient’s anal continence.
+When advanced cancers are identified, sphincter-preserving methods can often be utilized to preserve the patient’s anal continence. -

-- Diverticular disease can involve recurrent bouts of abdominal pain, which is often crampy and associated with altered bowel habits.
+Diverticular disease can involve recurrent bouts of abdominal pain, which is often crampy and associated with altered bowel habits.
 In addition, diverticular disease can involve rectal bleeding.
 Diverticulitis can occur and cause severe pain, fever, chills, change in bowel habits, and even perforation, abscess, or fistula formation.
 If diverticular disease is severe enough to require surgery, the procedure often can be performed with minimally invasive techniques.
-Laparoscopic colon resections can be performed for diverticular disease, decreasing the postoperative pain, time of hospitalization and recovery time.
+Laparoscopic and robotic colon resections can be performed for diverticular disease, decreasing the postoperative pain, time of hospitalization and recovery time. -

-- Inflammatory bowel disease often requires surgical intervention.
+Inflammatory bowel disease often requires surgical intervention.
 These resections often are used for Crohn’s disease secondary to chronic obstruction of the bowel, fistula formation, and bleeding.

 How Is Colon & Rectal Surgery Performed?